-Granite is the countertop material of choice when you don’t consider money as a choice.
-It adds elegance to the kitchen.
+Granite is the kitchen countertop material of choice when you don’t consider money as a choice.
+It also adds elegance to the kitchen.
 The modest kitchens can look luxurious when granite countertops are added.
 It is durable for the family kitchen, which gets a lot of use.

-It was an expensive material, but its price has come down because of the increase in supply.
+It was an expensive material, but its price has come down finally because of the increase in supply.

 1. Resistant to heat and scratch

 Granite countertops will not melt or burn when exposed to heat.
 They are one of the most heat-resistant countertops on the market.
 You can place a hot pan directly on a granite countertop.
 The material is so dense; there is a small possibility heating one area of the top and not the entire thing could cause the countertop to crack.
 Granite ranks seven on Moh’s scale of hardness.
-This means that very few minerals can scratch it.
+Moreover, very few minerals can scratch it.
 You can cut on it, but this will dull your knives and possibly leave a metal residue behind that can be difficult to remove.

 2. Potent and durable

 Granite is a durable product.
 It is obtained by quarrying.
 Finally, it can last a lifetime and it has no harmful chemicals and does not emit any radiation or gases.

 Resealed regularly to maintain its longevity